College of Optometry Header

 Full-time, administrative position with academic rank.
 20% teaching and/or research component.
 Faculty rank commensurate with experience.

-Position Title: ASSISTANT DEAN FOR CLINICAL PROGRAMS, SCHOOL OF OPTOMETRY
+Position Title: ASSISTANT DEAN FOR ACADEMIC AND CLINICAL PROGRAMS

-Introduction: The Assistant Dean for Clinical Programs is the chief administrator of the clinics and is responsible for the fiscal and professional operations of the internal (Center for Eye Care) and external clinics.
+Introduction: The Assistant Dean for Academic and Clinical Programs is the chief administrator of the academic experience within the clinics and is responsible for the fiscal operations of the internal and external clinics and is the chief academic administrator of the College responsible for faculty advocacy, academic standards and scheduling, assessment of teaching and learning outcomes and assisting faculty with regular review of curriculum.

 Responsibilities: